gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 To run Adhoc File Signer Server, it is strongly recommended to use a dedicated user account.
 This minimizes the risk of interference with the HSM auto-logon process which will be discussed later.
-We create a new user account named `AppServer`, with no administrative privileges, intended primarily for running unattended services.
+For this purpose, we create a new user account named `AppServer`, with no administrative privileges, intended primarily for running unattended services.